riccardone/EventStore.Tools.Linker/README.md

 PM> Install-Package Linker
 ```

-# Example use
+# Simplest example usage
 I implemented this tool as a library/nuget for it to be hosted in any program that better fit your requirements and let you configure it as you wish.
-Following is an example of it running in a .Net Core Console application and replicating data between two single EventStore instances running on the same machine but on different tcp ports (1112, 2112).
+Following is an example of it running in a .Net Core Console application and replicating data between two single EventStore instances running on the same machine but on different tcp ports (1112, 2112) and http ports (1114, 2114).
 ```c#
 class Program
     {